adamgorm/msc-thesis-code/README.md

   - `/code/rao/code/functions.stan`: Main code file with all important functions implemented for the thesis.
   - `/code/rao/code/regular`:
     - R scripts for benchmarking the different implementations.
+These must be run from the `/code/rao/code/regular` directory.
-    - Stan scripts for fitting the model in the regular case with different combinations of loglik implementation (first part of filename) and generated quantities implementation (second part of filename).
+    - Stan scripts for fitting the model in the regular case with different combinations of log-likelihood implementation (first part of filename) and generated quantities implementation (second part of filename).
   - `/code/rao/code/irregular`: Same as `/code/rao/code/regular` but in the
     irregular case.
 - `/code/rao/results`: Results from running the benchmark scripts are saved here.
-The sim_args text files are read by the benchmark scripts to get the settings to simulate at.
+The `sim_args` text files are read by the benchmark scripts to get the settings to simulate at.
 - `/code/R`: R scripts, for instance for creating figures.
+These must be run from the base directory (i.e., outside of the `code` directory).
 - `/code/stan`: Stan scripts for fitting and simulating from GPs.